terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 `@Watch` takes the name of the `@Prop` variable to watch as a parameter.
 Any time the value of that prop changes the function decorated by `@Watch` will be invoked with the 'newValue' and 'oldValue' as parameters.
 This is called first out of the lifecycle callbacks after a prop changes.

 The value of `@Watch` is that you can do property validation before any of the other lifecycle events fire.
-If someone provided an invalid value to the `@Prop`, then throwing an error and correcting can prevent any potential odd behavior.
+If someone provided an invalid value to the `@Prop`, then throwing an error and correcting can prevent any potentially odd behavior.

 **NOTE:** `@Watch` is NOT invoked for the first render.
 It is only invoked for subsequent changes.